curiousmockingbird/blog-back-end/README.md

 * 14:15 AM <span style="color:red">Action:</span> Successfully added api endpoint to UPDATE upVotes prop for articles on cloud database.
 Users are able to up-vote their favorite articles.
 Refactor server.js to import db connection from db.js to have dryer code.
 * 14:30 AM <span style="color:red">Action:</span> WIP: Working on endpoint to allow the client side to CREATE(add) data for a given article property (comments).
 This is going to allow users to add comments to an article.
 * 14:50 AM <span style="color:red">Action:</span> Successfully added api endpoint to CREATE(add) comments for articles.
 Users are able to leave comments for articles.
+* 14:55 AM <span style="color:red">Action:</span> WIP: Enable the front-end to make the api requests defined above (up-voting and leaving comments).
+We are going to use Axios library to handle network requests.